Unemployment News Release

 Seasonally Adjusted Metropolitan Area Estimates

-In June 2011 the U.S. Bureau of Labor Statistics’ Local Area Unemployment Statistics (LAUS) program began publishing seasonally adjusted civilian labor force and unemployment estimates for all metropolitan areas and metropolitan divisions.
-The file provided here contains seasonally adjusted estimates from January 2000 forward for the Nashua, NH-MA NECTA Division; Manchester, NH MetroNECTA; Portsmouth, NH-ME MetroNECTA; and Rochester-Dover, NH-ME MetroNECTA.
+In July 2015 the U.S. Bureau of Labor Statistics’ Local Area Unemployment Statistics (LAUS) program completed the model specifications necessary to resume publishing seasonally adjusted civilian labor force and unemployment estimates for all metropolitan areas and metropolitan divisions.
+The file provided here contains seasonally adjusted estimates from January 2000 forward for the Dover-Durham, NH-ME MetroNECTA; Nashua, NH-MA NECTA Division; Manchester, NH MetroNECTA; and Portsmouth, NH-ME MetroNECTA.
+These statistical areas are Census 2010 and American Community Survey based delineations prepared by the U.S. Office of Management and Budget.
+The estimates provided in these tables are not compatible with data released prior to March 3, 2015.
 Not seasonally adjusted estimates for these areas will continue to be published by the New Hampshire Economic and Labor Market Information Bureau in the monthly Local Area Unemployment Statistics Report.
+Seasonally Adjusted Metropolitan Areas (02/01/23)

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.